rodrigodf83/drugstore-api/README.md

 # drugstore-api

-Thia api is a object of stydy.
+Thia api is a object of study.